top of page

 Feb 22 min read

-From left to right: Sadique Yusif (Founder, Sidiq Agri-Farms), Stacy Bright-Davies (Communications Lead, MOM Foundation), Catherine Nelson (CEO, MOM Foundation), Mrs. Lucy Okai Naih (Headmistress, Tema Secondary School), Mr. Emmanuel Odonkor (Head of the Science Department, Tema Secondary School), and Mr. Robert Narh Adjabeng (Assistant Head, Academic, Tema Secondary School) On Wednesday, 28th January 2026, Mother of Many (MOM) Foundation paid its second official visit to Te
+From left to right: Sadique Yusif (Founder, Sidiq Agri-Firm), Stacy Bright-Davies (Communications Lead, MOM Foundation), Catherine Nelson (CEO, MOM Foundation), Mrs. Lucy Okai Naih (Headmistress, Tema Secondary School), Mr. Emmanuel Odonkor (Head of the Science Department, Tema Secondary School), and Mr. Robert Narh Adjabeng (Assistant Head, Academic, Tema Secondary School) On Wednesday, 28th January 2026, Mother of Many (MOM) Foundation paid its second official visit to Tema

 MOM Foundation